Creating a Financial Document Checklist for the Elderly

 Financial Power of Attorney

-In addition to having a medical power of attorney, you’ll want to appoint a financial power of attorney.
+You’ll want to appoint a financial power of attorney to handle your affairs.
 The person you appoint will step in to make decisions regarding your money and make sure payments are made if you are unable to.
 Depending on what type of power of attorney they were granted, they can handle your real estate from selling to renting property.

 The different types of power of attorney available: